albertintech/apai/docs/congress/cmf/fema/house-member-guide.md

 **2029-2032 (the preparation window):** Martinez treats the transition as someone else's problem.
 No coalition outreach to likely multi-member district partners.
 No rethinking of the base relationship.
 Business as usual.

-**First FEMA Election (~2032):** Martinez's former district is now part of a five-seat multi-member region.
+**First CEMA Election (~2032):** Martinez's former district is now part of a five-seat multi-member region.
 The entire electoral logic has shifted overnight.
 Martinez doesn't need 51% anymore -- but Martinez hasn't built the kind of durable base loyalty that proportional systems reward.
 The 30% "fervent base" was never cultivated as a base -- it was taken for granted while Martinez chased swing voters.

 Other candidates -- including a newcomer with strong grassroots energy -- spent the three-year preparation window building genuine coalition support.
 They understand that proportional representation rewards depth of support, not breadth of lukewarm acceptance.
 They built reciprocal endorsement networks with allied candidates.
 They engaged with the new district geography produced by the ESO's algorithm.